 3. Researchers must store loose articles of clothing, briefcases, book bags, laptop computer cases, and any other personal property not essential to their work in the lockers provided for this purpose.
 All books, papers, etc. are subject to examination upon leaving the reading room.

 4. Pencils, laptop computers, and tablets may be used in the Reading Room.
-Researchers may borrow a laptop while working in the Historical & Special Collections reading room.
 Flatbed scanners and tape recorders are not permitted.
 Limited use of digital cameras is permitted on a case-by-case basis.
 Researchers may request pencils and paper.

-5. Cell phones, food, beverages, and chewing gum are not permitted in the Reading Room.
+5. Cell phones conversations, food, beverages, and chewing gum are not permitted in the Reading Room.